 GSAPP has 5 laser cutting machines in the Required training consists of the University-Level Rascal laser safety training.
-Upon presentation of the ompleted online training and certificate. ction is provided for students at t laser appointment slot.
+Upon presentation of the completed online training and certificate, ction is provided for students at laser appointment slot.

-laser-cutting equipment is by nt only during the open hours NTRACT ing Studio.
-The appointment is available on the GSAPP QLmGmnHEupp9BDP39 All slots must be paid before netion of booking.
-Cost of slots are ອງ per half-hour.
+laser-cutting equipment is by int only during the open hours king Studio.
+The appointment is available on the GSAPP All slots must be paid before ired open half-hour.